ovh/cds/doc/tutorials/run-with-docker-compose.md

 to run a CDS Worker or a CDS Hatchery which aims to create workers.

 Let's run an hatchery with docker-compose.
 Two ways:
-- a containers with a hatchery "local".
+- a containers with a hatchery `local`.
 Workers will be spawn inside this container.
-- a containers with a hatchery "swarm".
-Each workerswill be in their own container.
+- a containers with a hatchery `swarm`.
+Each worker will be in their own container.

-If your host expose docker API, you can run `docker-compose up cds-hatchery-swarm` Otherwise, you can run `docker-compose up cds-hatchery-local`
+If your host expose docker API, you can run `docker-compose up cds-hatchery-swarm`

+Otherwise, you can run `docker-compose up cds-hatchery-local`

 *Running a hatchery "local" in a container is not recommanded.
 Use this way only for test purpose*.